Choose from one of the categories above to view the various resources.

 The following guidelines have been established to insure the safety and well-being of children visiting the Library:

-• Children aged 10 and older may be left alone in the Library for reasonable periods of time.
+- Children aged 10 and older may be left alone in the Library for reasonable periods of time.
 This time may vary with the child's maturity.
 Parents are still responsible for the actions and well-being of their child.
 Children behaving inappropriately may be asked to leave the Library, in accordance with the Standards of Acceptable Behavior.
-Should problems arise, the Library will attempt to contact a parent.
+Should problems arise, the Library will attempt to contact a parent or guardian.

-• If a child is not allowed to leave the Library without an adult, he/she should not be in the library alone.
+- If a child is not allowed to leave the Library without an adult, the child should not be in the Library alone.
 This is a particular concern in inclement weather and after dark.

-• Teenagers are treated as adult users.
+- Teenagers (ages 13-18) are treated as adult users.
 However, they are still legally the responsibility of their parents.

-• Parents/caregivers must be aware of the opening and closing time of the Library.
-All children should be picked up or have arrangements to leave the library at or before closing time.
+- Parents/caregivers must be aware of the opening and closing times of the Library.
+All children should be picked up or have arrangements to leave the Library at or before closing time.

 As a public agency, the Library serves in the best interest of the welfare of all children.
-The Library is required by law to notify the Division of Youth and Family Services (DYFS) in the event of suspected abuse or neglect of any child.
+The Library is required by law to notify the Division of Child Protection and Permanency (DCP&P) in the event of suspected abuse or neglect of any child.
 This includes, but is not limited to: